Automation Overview

 → Integration (evaluate thresholds)

-→ Integration (send alert if needed)
+→ Integration (send alert if something broke)

 - C# - Full .NET support

-- Python - Python scripts and packages
+- Python - Good for data processing and custom packages

-- PowerShell - Windows automation
+- PowerShell - Standard Windows automation

 - JavaScript - Node.js execution